chris-fison/aws-lz/README.md

 I doubt very much, things to think about;

 - GitHub Repo - Free.
-- GitHub Actions - Free up-to a certain amount of X minutes/runs, generally as TF code is quick to run (depending on scale), you shouldn't hit your Free limit.
+- GitHub Actions - Free up-to a certain amount of X minutes/runs, you shouldn't hit your limit.
 - Docker - Free to install and run locally, for what we need this for its fine.
 - AWS Account - Free (CC is required for sign-up).
 - S3 costs pence to run, very minimal.